 These risks, this resistance, this struggle, it is what makes us into stronger, more competent, more confident individuals.

-You commit to climbing Denali.
+You commit to climbing Mount Rainier.
 You go through all the physical training and forge new habits based on fitness and healthy living.
 You climb other peaks to prepare.
-You push yourself hard on Denali both physically and mentally as you cope with the altitude, cold, and the effort required to haul your gear.
+You push yourself hard on Rainier both physically and mentally as you cope with the altitude, cold, and the effort required to haul your gear.
 But you ultimately get altitude sickness short of the summit and turn around.
 Was it truly a failure?

 I recently caught a post on Buzzfeed titled “18 Things Only People Who Hate Camping Understand“, which went on to humorously illustrate a number of the difficulties about camping… It’s cold at night, the ground is hard, you have to cook on a small stove.